-Phase Lock Gel is a registered trademark of 5 Prime GmbH, RNAlater is a registered trademark of Ambion, Inc., Austin, Texas, RNasin is a trademark of Promega Corporation, RNaseZap is a registered trademark of Ambion, Inc., Agilent is a registered trademark of Agilent Technologies Inc., Bioanalyzer is a trademark of Agilent Technologies, Inc., DNA-ExitusPlus is a trademark of AppliChem GmbH, Trizol is a registered trademark of Molecular Research Center, Inc. All other brands and names contained in this user guide are the property of their respective owners.
+Phase Lock Gel is a registered trademark of 5 Prime GmbH, RNAlater is a registered trademark of Ambion, Inc., Austin, Texas, RNasin is a trademark of Promega Corporation, RNaseZap is a registered trademark of Ambion, Inc., Bioanalyzer is a trademark of Agilent Technologies, Inc., DNA-ExitusPlus is a trademark of AppliChem GmbH, Trizol is a registered trademark of Molecular Research Center, Inc. All other brands and names contained in this user guide are the property of their respective owners.